- RURAL DEVELOPMENT

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Burundi since 1975 and currently employs more than 160 local staff and 14 seconded experts in this country.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Burundi since 1975.
+Currently 119 national employees are working in the country (as of 31.12.2018).
 After the controversial re-election of the President in 2015, the German Federal Ministry for Economic Cooperation and Development (BMZ) suspended cooperation with the Burundian Government and police.
 All projects and programmes which aim to improve local living conditions are continuing.

 Burundi is one of the smallest countries in Africa; however, with close to 11 million people, it is also one of the world’s most densely populated countries.
 Around three quarters of its people live in poverty, and 90 per cent are dependent on subsistence farming.
 Food supplies are inadequate, as is medical care.
 The situation is exacerbated by high population growth.